Balkan sworn virgins: Origins

-The tradition of sworn virgins in Albania developed out of the Kanuni i Lekë Dukagjinit (The Code of Lekë Dukagjini, or simply the Kanun), a set of codes and laws developed by Lekë Dukagjini and used mostly in northern Albania and Kosovo from the 15th century until the 20th century.
-The Kanun is not a religious document – many groups follow it, including Albanian Orthodox, Catholics and Muslims.
+Sworn virgins have been documented in the area as early as the 15th century.
+The tradition of sworn virgins in Albania likely developed out of the Kanuni i Lekë Dukagjinit (The Code of Lekë Dukagjini, or simply the Kanun), a set of codes and laws developed by Lekë Dukagjini and used mostly in northern Albania and Kosovo from the Ottoman era until the 20th century.
+The Kanun is not a religious document; many groups follow it, including Albanian Orthodox, Catholics and Muslims.

 The Kanun dictates that families must be patrilineal (meaning wealth is inherited through a family's men) and patrilocal (upon marriage, a woman moves into the household of her husband's family).
 Women are treated like property of the family.
 Under the Kanun, women are stripped of many rights.
 They cannot smoke, wear a watch, or vote in local elections.
 They cannot buy land, and there are many jobs they are not permitted to hold.
 There are also establishments that they cannot enter.

 The practice of sworn virginhood was first reported by missionaries, travelers, geographers and anthropologists, who visited the mountains of northern Albania in the 19th and early 20th centuries.
 One of them was Edith Durham, who took the accompanying photograph.

 Overview

-A person can become a sworn virgin at any age, out of personal desire or to satisfy parents.
+A person can become a sworn virgin at any age.
+Motivations for doing so include personal desire, to avoid forced marriage, or to satisfy familial obligations.
 One becomes a sworn virgin by swearing an irrevocable oath, in front of twelve village or tribal elders, to adopt the role and practice celibacy.
 After this, sworn virgins live as men and others relate to them as such, usually though not always using masculine pronouns to address them or speak about them to other people.
-They may dress in male clothing, use a male name, carry a gun, smoke, drink alcohol, take on male work, act as the head of a household (for example, living with a sister or mother), play music, sing, and sit and talk socially with men.
+In Slavic languages with three grammatical genders, they are never spoken about in the third gender.
+Sworn virgins may dress in male clothing, use a male name, carry a gun, smoke, drink alcohol, take on male work, act as the head of a household (for example, living with a sister or mother), play music, sing, and sit and talk socially with men.
+Sworn virgins occupy a formal, socially defined masculine role.
+The New York Times referred to the practice as "a centuries-old tradition in which women declared themselves men so they could enjoy male privilege".

-According to Marina Warner, the sworn virgin's "true sex will never again, on pain of death, be alluded to either in her presence or out of it."
+According to Marina Warner, the sworn virgin's "true sex will never again, on pain of death, be alluded to either in [his] presence or out of it."
 Similar practices occurred in some societies of indigenous peoples of the Americas.

 Breaking the vow was once punishable by death, but it is doubtful that this punishment is still carried out.
 Many sworn virgins today still refuse to go back on their oath because their community would reject them for breaking the vows.
 However, it is sometimes possible to take back the vows if the reasons or motivations or obligations to family which led to taking the vow no longer exist.